Special Academic Programs

 Coordinator: Donny Guillemette

 The Service Learning Office provides resources and individual support for the students, faculty, and community partners interested in participating in active community service directly linked with a course.
+The office works with faculty to help to incorporate meaningful service opportunities that are connected to the course concepts in various courses.
+Additionally, the office oversees the SL100: Serving the World course.
 The service-learning experience involves a student participating in a minimum of 20 hours of service and reflection on that service in the context of the course.
 Additional requirements are determined by the instructor and may include a class presentation, documentation, or journaling.
 Examples of service-learning experiences include: teaching Internet skills to senior citizens, alternative spring break trips, organizing children’s activities in a homeless shelter, tutoring math to middle school students, assisting in a literacy program, and helping non-native English speakers with language practice and basic writing skills.
-Courses that have provided Plus One service-learning opportunities are designated with an asterisk in this catalog; however, the instructor reserves the right to determine when the Plus One service-learning option is offered.
-Additional opportunities for service-learning may include other courses as approved by the Associate Vice President for Student Success.

-Students who are interested in enrolling for the Plus One service-learning credit may contact their academic advisor or the Coordinator for Service Learning (897-8658).
+Students who are interested in service learning or enrolling in the SL100 course may contact their academic advisor or the Coordinator for Service Learning (897-8658).

 Global Scholars Program